sw360/capycli/Readme.md

 ## API Access

 Access to the SW360 REST API requires an access token.
-The token can be requested on SW360/Preferences/REST API Token.
+Tokens can be requested on SW360/Preferences/REST API Token.

-The scripts in this repository expect, that a valid token is stored in the environment variable ``SW360ProductionToken``.
+Starting with SW360 v20, access tokens can also be generated using a Keycloak client_id and _secret you can request from your SW360 admin team.
+For more information, see the SW360 documentation.

-Alternatively you can specify a token using the `-t` option.
+You can provide a valid token in the config file (see next section), the environment variable ``SW360ProductionToken`` or using the command line option `-t`/`--token`.
+For the Keycloak workflow, use the variables ``SW360Client_id`` and ``SW360Client_secret`` or the config file keys or command line options `client_id` and `client_secret`.

-For proper access to an SW360 instance the correct url must be own.
+WARNING: Most operating systems allow easy access to the command line arguments of running processes.
+Therefore, don't pass the long-lived Keycloak `client_secret` on the command line.
+Use the environment variables or store it in a config file **in your home directory** with restricted file permissions.
+Don't put credentials into a project-local `./.capycli.cfg`, as it may accidentally end up in version control.

-The SW360 url can be specified on the commandline with the `-url` parameter, via the environment variable ``SW360ServerUrl`` or in the config file (see next section).
+The SW360 url can be specified on the commandline with the `-url` parameter, via the environment variable ``SW360ServerUrl`` or in the config file using `sw360_url`.

 ## Configuration File